 Another note: tsuyu is characterized as the "rainy season," but the rain is not generally summer thunderstorms like we get in New Orleans.
 It is usually a nice rain with low, gray skies.
 So you won't need galoshes or anything that extreme, and you needn't worry about flooding.

 Yes.
 You will need dress clothes for the opening and closing ceremonies.
-Ladies will need a dress and/or skirt.
+Ladies will need a dress, skirt, and/or dress pants.
 Gentlemen can wear a coat and tie, but slacks and a nice shirt will do.
 But otherwise, casual clothes are always fine for Kyoto.

-Note: Japanese fashion is very much a part of the daily life of the average university student, especially for girls.
+Note: Japanese fashion is very much a part of the daily life of the average university student, especially for ladies.

 No, but it is not a bad idea to learn a little before you go.
-You do not need to know much, just the basics, i.e. thank you, please, you're welcome, excuse me, etc. People in Kyoto speak with a unique accent.
+You do not need to know much, just the basics, i.e. thank you, please, you're welcome, excuse me, etc. People in Kyoto speak with a unique accent called Kansai-ben.
 Even if you study Japanese (standard Japanese) it can sometimes be difficult to understand them, although they tend to purposefully speak standard Japanese with foreigners.
-Many Japanese people in Kyoto can speak English, but when in Rome do as the Romans do.
+Many Japanese people in Kyoto can speak English, but "when in Rome do as the Romans do."
 Try to speak as much as you can, it can be fun!